ChrisHani31/ChrisHani31/README.md

 ## Projects I have completed:
 - [Excel]    - This is an example of some data visual's on Excel of [Pivot Tables and graphs.](https://1drv.ms/x/c/da296227c5bf3081/IQAyR_7KvFqCSIRgOi6YH2HiASpUQgigvyGJBnWrJM2Qy7A?e=g9bFUd)
 <br>
-PivotCharts and Slicers let us turn large datasets into clear visual insights.
-We can quickly switch between categories, age groups or product types to see how buying behaviour changes.
-This makes it easy to spot trends at a glance.
-For example, the chart shows that Young Adult males buy mostly Clothing and Beauty products, but switching the age group to Seniors reveals a sharp rise in Electronics purchases.
-These tools help us compare segments instantly and understand how different customers behave.
+PivotCharts and Slicers help us turn big sets of data into easy‑to‑understand visuals.
+They let us quickly switch between things like age groups, product types, or categories so we can see how buying behaviour changes.
+This makes spotting patterns much simpler.
+For example, the PivotChart helps us quickly see how different age groups behave in December.
+Adults aged 35–64 have the highest numbers, with the biggest total age value and the most product purchases.
+Young Adults aged 25–34 come next, showing a smaller but still strong amount of buying activity.
+Youth under 25 have the lowest totals, meaning they bought the fewest products overall.

 <br>